 Winter cacti are hard to name but easy to grow.

-Besides, the botanical names for these cacti keep getting changed.
+Washington: Besides, the botanical names for these cacti keep getting changed.
 What’s usually called Thanksgiving cactus (botanically Schlumbergera truncata, if you must know) has sharply pointed but soft to the touch teeth along the flat margins of its long-jointed stems.
-It’s got pale pink, white, salmon or violet-colored flowers.
+It’s got pale pink, white, salmon or violet-coloured flowers.

 Don’t give holiday cacti desert conditions